AnnAnnFryingPan/scheduled_poller/README.md

     def __init__(self):
         """
-            Construct a new Poller object (Poller is an abstract class)
+            Construct a new Scheduled_poller object (Scheduled_poller is an abstract class)
         """